illescasDaniel/ImageDreamer-QT-QUICK-MVC/docs/Roadmap.md

 - [ ] **Unit Testing**
   - Add unit tests with `pytest` to ensure reliability and stability of the application.
-  - Update `tasks.py` to include a testing workflow that can be easily executed by contributors.
+  - Update invoke tasks to include a testing workflow that can be easily executed by contributors.

 - [ ] **Refactor main.qml**
   - Investigate potential refactoring of `main.qml` to improve performance and maintainability.
 Consider modularization and componentization of UI elements where possible.